mikechatzis/ComputorV1/README.md

 ## Usage <a name = "usage"></a>

-the equation must be in the format:
+The equation must be in the format:

 "a\*x^2 + b\*x^1 + c\*x^0 = 0\*x^0"